iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.1/report.md

 > I am not leaving my Bluetooth on everywhere I go which isn't far but this will take a long time to get enough peoples info and get them on board before you can do that!
 Ifmt feels intrusive as well.
 Never leave your Bluetooth on unless you know what your hooked up to.<br> :date: __2020-11-13 21:08:54__

-> Unfortunately b cause of the blue tooth ne don't to be on it has caused issues with my phone.
-In which I have issues turning off and or turning on manually the bluetooth.
-It has also cause phone to lock up.
-This is causing issues with hands free calling.
-Uninstalled app.<br> :date: __2020-10-27 21:13:14__

-> Slowest app in existence, love the daily check-ins and the the app in general but the horrendous slowness makes it a pain<br> :date: __2020-10-16 14:52:44__

-> Y 553e<br> :date: __2020-10-13 03:40:34__

 #### 1-star reviews